briancrink/accessedu/documentation/addendum/adherence.md

 Both of which I see as undoubtably central for problem solvers and the greater continuation of human progress.

-After taking time away from formal education, I diverged in my studies toward a playful philosophy of acquring massive tabs of pinned readings.
+Leaving formal education during university, I diverged in my studies toward a playful philosophy of acquring massive tabs of pinned readings.

 Contrary to regurgitation learning deployed in my school years, I was afforded